-Hollywood actors are notorious for lying about their ages, but trees know no such luxury.
+Hollywood actors are known to be cagey about their ages, but trees know no such luxury.
 In fact, you would be hard-pressed to find anything in nature as sincere as an aging oak tree, whose true age can be determined to within a year.
-It’s all a matter of dendrochronology, the practice of tree-ring dating, according to Daniel Druckenbrod, Ph.D., whose study of forests and their changing environments is the subject of his research.
+It’s all a matter of dendrochronology, the practice of tree-ring dating, according to Dr. Daniel Druckenbrod, whose study of forests and their changing environments is the subject of his research.

 Druckenbrod, an assistant professor of Environmental Sciences who joined the faculty at Rider for the fall 2009 semester, is mindful of certain celebrities, but in his case, they tend more toward George Washington than George Clooney.
 Druckenbrod’s most recent research is set at Mount Vernon plantation, home of our nation’s first president, and at Thomas Jefferson’s Monticello, both in Virginia, where he can better understand the dynamics of the forests on these sites since their 18-century heyday.